OlympusDAO-Education/Documentation/faqs/basics.md

 OlympusDAO aims to solve this by creating a non-pegged stablecoin called OHM.
 By focusing on supply growth rather than price appreciation, OlympusDAO hopes that OHM can function as a currency that is able to hold its purchasing power regardless of market volatility.

+### Is OHM a stable coin?

+No, OHM is not a stable coin.
+Rather, OHM aspires to become an algorithmic reserve currency backed by other decentralized assets.
+Similar to the idea of the gold standard, OHM provides free floating value its users can always fall back on, simply because of the fractional treasury reserves OHM draws its intrinsic value from.

 ### OHM is backed, not pegged.

 Each OHM is backed by 1 DAI, not pegged to it.
 Because the treasury backs every OHM with at least 1 DAI, the protocol would buy back and burn OHM when it trades below 1 DAI.
 This has the effect of pushing OHM price back up to 1 DAI.
 OHM could always trade above 1 DAI because there is no upper limit imposed by the protocol.
 Think pegged == 1, while backed >= 1.